ChauhanRohan-RC/Attractors/README.md

 ![Lorentz](graphics/thumb.png)

 ## Introduction
-* Attractors are mathematical chaotic systems governed by parametric partial differential equations which evolve through time (or a independent variable) depending on the initial state.
+* Attractors are mathematical chaotic systems governed by parametric partial differential equations which evolve through time (or an independent variable) depending on the initial state.
 * An attractor is a dynamic systems, state of which at any point is completely deterministic, but is greatly affected by even tiny changes in initial conditions.
 * Thus, attractors are chaotic (a system which appears random but is fully deterministic)